-Applicable taxes

-31 What employment-related taxes are prescribed by law?
+Applicable taxes What employment-related taxes are prescribed by law?

 Employee remuneration is subject to income tax, mandatory pension fund contributions, social tax, social insurance contributions and medical insurance contributions.
-Income tax and pension fund contributions are deducted from the employees' gross wages, withheld and paid to the state budget by the employer.
-Social tax, social insurance contributions and medical insurance contributions are the responsibility of the employer.
+Income tax and employee pension fund contributions are deducted from the employees' gross wages, withheld and paid to the state budget by the employer.
+Social tax, employer pension fund contributions, social insurance contributions and medical insurance contributions are the responsibility of the employer.
 The remuneration of foreign employees is also subject to taxation in Kazakhstan, but such employees are not required to make mandatory pension fund contributions.